Daniel Rensch

-Daniel "Danny" Michael Rensch (born October 10, 1985) is an American chess International Master, event organizer, lecturer and commentator.
-He holds the Arizona state record for youngest national master, at the age of 14.
-He is a Co-founder and Chief Chess Officer of Chess.com.
+Daniel Michael Rensch (born October 10, 1985) is an American chess international master, event organizer, lecturer, and commentator.
+He is a co-founder and the chief chess officer of Chess.com.

 Professional life

 Chess career

 Rensch won the 1998 Elementary National Championship before becoming Arizona's youngest National Master in 1999 (a record that was broken by Sandeep Sethuraman in 2019).
 After earning the title, Rensch won the 2000 Junior High National Championship in Tucson, Arizona.
 In 2004, Rensch tied for the National High School Championship, beating Aleksandr Lenderman, a future grandmaster, to win the title.

 Rensch earned his first International Master (IM) norm in 2004 at the Foxwoods Open in Mashantucket, Connecticut.
 Backed by his strong performances, Rensch became the highest-rated 19-year-old in the United States that year.
 Rensch earned his second IM norm in the 2008 Berkeley International, after tying for a third-place finish with only one loss.
-In 2009, Rensch earned his final IM norm at Susan Polgar's SPICE CUP by drawing with Ray Robson, who went on to achieve 'youngest ever grandmaster in the United States'.
+In 2009, Rensch earned his final IM norm at Susan Polgar's SPICE Cup by drawing with Ray Robson, who went on to become the "youngest ever grandmaster in the United States".

-Since 2012, Rensch took part in only two FIDE registered tournaments, the 2015 Millionaire Chess Open II in Las Vegas, and in the 2019 Denver Open where he tied for first place alongside Jesse Kraai.
+Since 2012, Rensch has taken part in only two FIDE-registered tournaments: the 2015 Millionaire Chess Open II in Las Vegas, and the 2019 Denver Open where he tied for first place alongside Jesse Kraai.